 It is always a good idea to wash your hands with soap and water after stroking your pets for protection against viruses, and bacteria such as E.coli and salmonella.
-Government guidelines advise cat owners to wash their hands before and after touching their cats.
+Government guidelines advise cat owners to wash their hands before and after touching their cats, or handling their food.

 What is coronavirus?

 Coronaviruses are a family of viruses that cause disease in animals.

 Covid-19 is a new strain of the coronaviruses that, like seven other strains throughout history, is thought to have made the jump from animals to humans, though the exact source of this strain is still under investigation.

 The most common human symptoms are a high temperature and a continuous cough.
 This virus can cause pneumonia, coughing, fever and difficulty with breathing and, in extreme cases, death.
 If you think you may have coronavirus, follow the latest advice found on the NHS website.